 |Available as||Eye drops (as single-use vials)|

 Flurbiprofen belongs to a group of medicines known as non-steroidal anti-inflammatory drugs (NSAIDs).
+They are prescribed for two reasons:

 Before using flurbiprofen eye drops

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start using flurbiprofen drops it is important that your doctor knows:

 - If you have ever had an allergic reaction to a medicine.
 It is particularly important that you tell your doctor if you know you are allergic to an NSAID such as naproxen or ibuprofen, or if you have ever had a bad reaction to aspirin.